explodinglabs/superstack/docs/gettingstarted.md

 This `.env` file is used to configure:

 - **Secrets** – Passwords, keys, etc.
-- **Ports** – Configured with env vars so you can adjust the exposed ports (specifically, Caddy's) depending on application (you may bring up multiple for development) or environment.
+- **Ports** – Adjust the exposed ports (specifically, Caddy's) depending on environment or application (you may bring up multiple for development).

 > ⚠️ Important: This file is for local development only.
 Never store real
 > secrets in version control or production.
 Use CI/CD environment variables or